threefoldtecharchive/grid3_client_go/docs/design.md

 - ### **Deleting a deployment:**

-  1. If deleting a single deployment this should be canceld, keeping the contract if there are other deployments on it
+  1. If deleting a single deployment this should be canceled, keeping the contract if there are other deployments on it
   2. If all deployments on a contract are deleted the contract it self should be canceled as well
   3. Unneeded public ips should be removed